san-sei/documents/content/en/docs/for_administrators/organization_unit/what_is_an_organization_unit.md

 ---
-title: "What is an organization unit?"
+title: "What is an Organization Unit?"
 description: ""
 lead: ""
 date: 2023-12-24T15:00:00+03:30